lyndskg/posh-a-matic/README.md

 By default, the code will share all the listings for Poshmark account provided in `credentials.py`.

-While you will still need your account information in `credentials.py` to login, you may request that the code share the listings of another Poshmark user with the account option: `python share.py -a another_poshmark_closet`.
+While you will still need your account information in `credentials.py` to login, you may request that the code share the listings of another Poshmark user with the account option: `python3 share.py -a another_poshmark_closet`.
 > This can be a useful feature, for example, in becoming a Poshmark ambassador.